buildarr/buildarr/docs/usage.md

 Apart from the configuration, most of the interactions with Buildarr are done via the command line.

-There are three major operating modes for Buildarr:
+The following commands are available for Buildarr:

 * `buildarr run` - Manually perform an update run on one or more instances and exit
 * `buildarr daemon` - Run Buildarr forever: perform an initial update run, and then schedule periodic updates
+* `buildarr test-config` - Test a configuration file for correctness (*Added in version 0.4.0*)
 * `buildarr <plugin-name> <command...>` - Ad-hoc commands defined by any loaded plugins

 !!! note